Walking the 39 English counties

 Ancient Counties of Wales (1891)

 1. Carmarthenshire, 2.
 Glamorganshire, 3.
 Montgomeryshire, 4.
 Brecknockshire, 5.
 Cardiganshire, 6.
 Merionethshire.
 7. Denbighshire, 8.
 Pembrokeshire, 9.
-Caernarfonshire, 10.
+Caernarvonshire, 10.
 Monmouthshire, 11.
 Radnorshire, 12.
 Anglesey, 13.
 Flintshire

 Ancient Counties of Scotland 1890 to 1975

 1. Caithness, 2.
 Sutherland, 3.
-Ross-shire, (later Ross & Cromarty) 4.
-Inverness-shire, 5.
+Ross-shire (Ross & Cromarty from 1890).
+4. Inverness-shire, 5.
 Nairnshire, 6.
-County of Moray, (also known as Elginshire until 1918), 7.
+Morayshire, (also known as Elginshire until 1918), 7.
 Banffshire, 8.
 Aberdeenshire, 9.
 Kincardineshire, 10.
-Angus (Forfarshire until 1928), 11.
+Forfarshire (Angus from 1928), 11.
 Perthshire, 12.
-Argyll, 13.
-County of Bute, 14.
+Argyllshire, 13.
+Buteshire, 14.
 Ayrshire, 15.
 Renfrewshire, 16.
 Dunbartonshire, 17.
 Stirlingshire, 18.
 Clackmannanshire, 19.
 Kinross-shire, 20.
 Fife, 21.
 East Lothian, (Haddingtonshire until 1921), 22.
 Midlothian (County of Edinburgh until 1890), 23.
-West Lothian (Linlithgowshire until 1924), 24.
+Linlithgowshire (West Lothian after 1924), 24.
 Lanarkshire, 25.
-Peeblesshire, 26.
+Peebleshire, 26.
 Selkirkshire, 27.
 Berwickshire, 28.
 Roxburghshire, 29.
 Dumfriesshire, 30.
 Kirkcudbrightshire, 31.
 Wigtownshire, 32.
 Zetland (Shetland), 33.
-Orkney 34.
-Cromarty-shire
+Orkney 34 Cromartyshire (Ross & Cromarty from 1890)

 Northern Ireland

-Antrim, Armagh, Down, Fermanagh, Londonderry, Tyrone (6)
+Antrim, Armagh, Down, Fermanagh, Derry / Londonderry, Tyrone (6)

 Key facts about the 92 historic counties of the UK are here and more information is at The Historic Counties Trust.
+Wikipedia also has definitive lists of ancient counties.

 Duncan Grey